 4. It sets an example for others in your community

 For decades, vaccines for infectious diseases have been recommended for children and are a mandatory public health measure in many school systems.
 Parents who are vocal and enthusiastic about vaccinating their kids should encourage others in their community to act as well.
-Talking to your kids about the benefits of vaccinations may additionally motivate them to spread a positive message among their friends.

 Some parents have concerns about how quickly the vaccine was developed and approved.
 Vaccine testing is and has historically been a rigorous process.
 Policies and scientific consensus changes when new data emerges – this is a good thing which ensures that public health and safety are prioritized.

 It’s important to know that scientists did not take risky shortcuts on the science.
 Because development of a COVID-19 vaccine was such a priority around the world, an incredible number of resources were put into these studies and the scientists worked tirelessly to ensure that standard scientific design was adhered to.
 Scientists already knew quite a bit about coronaviruses from previous breakouts, and the technology behind mRNA vaccines had been in development for over a decade.
 The studies were able to be conducted very quickly because so many people volunteered, and the review process was sped up because committee hearings and data reviews were prioritized.